sebastian-mora/ruse_website/blogs/go-api-design-pattern/index.md

 previewImageUrl:
 datePosted: 11-09-2023
 pinned: 'true'
-description: An experiment into Golang api design patterns and dependeic injection.
+description: An experiment into Golang API design patterns and dependency injection.
 tags: code
 title: Golang API Design and Depencty Injectiopjn
 ---

 I started working on an API service in Go that would handle JITA access for multi-cloud environments.
-The goal of this project was to try to build something that could maybe make me money rather than some esoteric idea, but after doing plenty of coding and not enough planning.
+The goal of this project was to try to build something that could maybe make me money rather than some esoteric idea but after doing plenty of coding and not enough planning.
 I started to look at the market to see what other solutions exist.
 Maybe it’s my ego but there are a few solutions and some are better than others but I think they all miss the mark.
-Regardless, I abandoned the project as I didn't feel I had much to add to the space nor did I think I could do it better than any exising company solo.
+Regardless, I abandoned the project as I didn't feel I had much to add to the space nor did I think I could do it better than any existing company solo.

 What I did take away from this project is design patterns and dependency injection in Go.
 I'm not a software engineer nor do I claim to be one.
 Tbg I'm not even sure if these patterns are good but it's still interesting and I think at least partially correct.